davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(FilteredHours, vw_Timesheet[Hours])
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total billable hours from a timesheet data source, specifically focusing on certain criteria that define what counts as "billable."

-Here's a breakdown of what it does:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total billable hours from a timesheet data source, specifically focusing on certain criteria related to projects.
+Here's a breakdown of what it does in simple business terms:

 1. **Variable Definition (FilteredHours)**: The expression starts by defining a variable called `FilteredHours`.
-This variable holds a filtered version of the `vw_Timesheet` data.
+This variable is created by filtering the `vw_Timesheet` table based on specific conditions.

-2. **Filtering Criteria**: The filtering is based on two main conditions:
+2. **Filtering Criteria**:
+   - The filter checks for two main conditions:
-   - The project qualifies as billable if `vw_Timesheet[QualifyPrj]` equals 1 (indicating it's a qualifying project) **and** `vw_Timesheet[BillablePrj]` equals 1 (indicating it's a billable project).
+     - **Qualifying Projects**: It looks for entries where the `QualifyPrj` column is equal to 1, indicating that the project qualifies for billing.
+     - **Billable Projects**: It also checks if the `BillablePrj` column is equal to 1, meaning the project is billable.
-   - Alternatively, it includes any projects that contain the phrase "Customer Success Services" in their name.
-This is checked using the `SEARCH` function, which looks for that specific text within the `vw_Timesheet[Project]` field.
+   - Additionally, it includes any projects that contain the phrase "Customer Success Services" in the `Project` column.
+This is done using the `SEARCH` function, which looks for that specific text within the project names.

-3. **Summing Up Hours**: After applying the filters, the expression uses the `SUMX` function to iterate over the filtered results (the `FilteredHours` variable) and sums up the `vw_Timesheet[Hours]` for all the entries that meet the filtering criteria.
+3. **Summation of Hours**: After filtering the timesheet data based on the above criteria, the expression uses the `SUMX` function to calculate the total hours worked (from the `Hours` column) for all the entries that meet the filtering conditions.

+4. **Return Value**: Finally, the expression returns the total sum of billable hours that meet the specified criteria.

-**In summary**, this DAX measure calculates the total number of hours worked on projects that are either specifically marked as billable or fall under the "Customer Success Services" category.
-This helps the business understand how many hours can be billed to clients, ensuring that only relevant projects are included in the total.
+In summary, this DAX measure calculates the total number of hours that can be billed to clients, focusing on projects that are either specifically marked as qualifying and billable or are related to "Customer Success Services."
+This helps businesses track and report on their billable work effectively.

 **`UTI_TOTALHOURS`**